 BITH 201 Introduction to Theology

-This is a foundational course in the Apologetics and Evangelism bachelor’s degree program.
 This course provides an in-depth exploration of the major themes and concepts in Christian theology from a biblical apostolic perspective.
 Students will engage with the fundamental doctrines of the Christian faith, learn to articulate their beliefs clearly, and understand how these doctrines shape their personal faith and ministry.
 Primary Textbook: “Introducing Christian Doctrine” by Millard J. Erickson.
 (3 credit hours)

 BADT 210 Apostolic Doctrine and Theology

 The course “Apostolic Doctrine and Theology” delves into the foundational teachings and theological perspectives of the Apostolic Christian tradition.
 It focuses on understanding core doctrines such as the Oneness of God, salvation, baptism, and the role of the Holy Spirit.
 Students will explore how these doctrines are rooted in Scripture and their implications for faith and practice.
 Textbook: “The Oneness of God” by David K. Bernard.
-(3credit hours)
+(3 credit hours)

 AC 070 Christology